k1kolev/info/features/ui-ux-features/run-ui-function.md

 * Did an offer lead to a closed sale with a customer
 * How many and which transactions do complete a specific payment you made or received

+Tracing and tracking your documents is always a glance and a tap away in @@name.

+## To sum up

 A boost in productivity and efficiency, an error-free documentation process, automated going through predefined, well-known, and worked-out routes when fulfilling documents - these are only some of the great advantages @@name can bring to your use.

 Adding to automation, having an **interactive**, **visually understandable way** of **completing actions related to documents and objects** leads to a more intuitive and pleasant experience for everyone in your company.